 Credits are awarded for doctoral studies.
 One credit corresponds to a study performance of 25-30 working hours.
 Credits are only issued for a doctoral student’s individual performance.
 A total of at least 12 credits are required, of which at least one third have to be acquired outside the field of research.
 Credits can be awarded for active participation in ETH Zurich committees and task forces (which also includes work for associations like AVETH).
 The responsible department decides on the issuing of credits.
 Please contact the responsible department in case of questions.

-Despite certain similarities, these are not ECTS points, but specific separate credits for doctoral studies.
-These often do not correspond to the ECTS credit points given in the Course Catalogue.
+Please also note: Despite certain similarities, these are not European Credit Transfer and accumulation System (ECTS) points, but specific separate credits for doctoral studies.
+These often do not correspond to the ECTS credit points given in the course catalogue.
 Each department regulates in its detailed requirements for individual doctoral study how many credits are awarded for how much work.
 Twelve is the minimum number of credits, as prescribed in the “Regulations for Doctoral Studies”.
 The departments determine for themselves the exact number of credits that have to be accumulated.
-Please find out from your department how many credit points you have to acquire, or check the detailed requirements for individual doctoral studies.
+Please find out from your department how many credit points you have to acquire or check the detailed requirements for individual doctoral studies.

 When you register for the doctoral exam, you must provide proof of having acquired the requested number of credits by having the respective form signed by a department representative.
 Please ensure that the form has been signed before you register for the exam at the Doctoral Administration Office.

-Besides the regular coursework (for qualifying examinations and ECTS credits), you are also encouraged to take advantage of other offers for further education during your studies.
+Besides the regular coursework for qualifying examinations and doctoral credits, you are also encouraged to take advantage of other offers for further education during your studies.
 You may want to learn another language (see the chapter on language learning in the next section), but there are plenty of other options:

 Apart from these offers, you may want to look into academic exchange programs to spend a little bit of your research time abroad:

 Confused?
 Help is at Hand!